MALASBALAS/testeogit/README.txt

+# Project Title

+A brief description of what this project does and who it's for

-﻿# Álvaro Balas - Práctica Git
+# Álvaro Balas - Práctica Git

 **Práctica de gestión de ramas en Git (Realizado desde la terminal).**